AmandaArenales/ComIT_Exercises_Python/README.md

 1. Create a Person class, with attributes name, surname and phone.
 Create an Account class, with accountNumber, balance and owner attributes.
 Create in a class called Main, two accounts belonging to two different people and make a deposit and a withdrawal in each account.
 Print the values of people, and transactions: [`person_account.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P5_Python/person_account.py)

+## P6_Python

+1. Develop a program to generate invoices to customers and purchase orders from suppliers.
+The system displays a menu asking if you want to make an invoice or purchase order:  [`invoce_purchase.py`](https://github.com/AmandaArenales/ComIT_Exercises_Python/blob/main/P6_Python/invoce_purchase.py)

 ## Practice_1